phuonghoang713/week3assignmentcoderticket2017/README.md

 # Homework 3 - *Name of App*

-**Name of your app** is a Ruby on Rails application that allows users to create and buy tickets to cool events.
+**phuonghoang713CoderTicket** is a Ruby on Rails application that allows users to create and buy tickets to cool events.

-- Submitted by: **Your Name Here**
+- Submitted by: **Hoang Nguyen**
 - Time spent: **X** hours
 - URL: **Insert your Heroku URL here**
 - SimpleCov Test Coverage: [coverage/index.html](coverage/index.html)